 Israel At War FAQs

 On October 7 the internationally proscribed Islamist terror organisation Hamas perpetrated the most horrific attack on Jews since the Holocaust, massacring over 1,200 people in southern Israel in the most barbaric manner imaginable: torturing families, mutilating children and adults, raping hundreds of Jewish girls and women of all ages, setting fire to people and desecrating bodies after the orgy of killing.
 Over 4,000 people were wounded and over 240 people: Israeli Jews, Israeli Muslims and Israeli Christians, guest workers and visitors, aged from 9 months to over 80 years, were abducted to Gaza.
-As at April 1 2024, 134 are still being held hostage by Hamas (included a 1 year old infant and an 86 year old man), and 32 of these are believed to be dead.
+Currently, over 100 are still being held hostage by Hamas (included a 1 year old infant and an 86 year old man), and many of these are believed to be dead.

 Map of the October 7 massacres